Wei Shen (Voiced by Will Yun Lee)

 Owner of an electronics store, she hacks into security cameras for fun.

-After Winston gets blasted to Swiss cheese at his wedding she interrogates Johnny Ratface and then his remains get put in the soup that Dogeyes is fed.
+- After Winston gets blasted to Swiss cheese at his wedding she interrogates Johnny Ratface and then chops up his body into soup meat, which she later fed to his boss, Dogeyes.

 Peggy Li (Voiced by Lindsay Price)